SUPER SWIV

 s

 Super SWIV features one of the best examples of a game redefining Dual Gameplay in its own terms.
-The game delivers some solid co-op action, the two vehicles have to work together and cover each others backs to survive.
+The game delivers some solid co-op action - the two vehicles have to work together and protect each other backs in order to survive.
 So what about the solo game in all of this ?
-As expected, this is the only draw back and single-game can be sort of a challenge.
+As expected, this is the only draw back, and single-game can be a real challenge.
 Graphics are nice and detailed with some unique and unusual enemy designs spread nicely around the levels.
-I only wished bosses were a bit more along that line, they often end up being long and annoying moments you want to fast forward and get over with.
-Music tracks are also rather weak and do not really fit the game unlike the beautifully crafted sound effects.
-Finally, I wonder why this Super Famicom conversion lost the 'continuous loading' featured in other versions - here the game is split into stages and stops after each boss.
-All in all, for all Super SWIV's high production values, there are some annoying short comings but the game is nevertheless an excellent vertical shooter.
-This title is up there, among the best SNES vertical shooters in my book which is an extremely rare feat for a non-Japanese developer.
+I only wish bosses were a bit more along these lines, they often end up being long and boring moments you want to fast forward and get over with.
+Music tracks are also rather weak and do not really fit the game, unlike the beautifully crafted sound effects.
+Finally, I wonder why this Super Famicom conversion lost the 'continuous loading' featured in other versions (here the game is split into stages and stops after each boss).
+All in all, for all Super SWIV's high production values, there are some annoying short comings.
+But the game is nevertheless an excellent vertical shooter.
+This title is up there, a game among the best SNES vertical shooters in my book, which is an extremely rare feat for a non-Japanese developer.

 PLEASE CLICK HERE IF VGDEN GAME MENU IS MISSING